 11. Which of the statement is incorrect for anchored PCR?

-a) Anchored PCR is the modification in which only one piece of sequence is known and thus one primer
+a) Anchored PCR is the modification in which only one piece of the sequence is known and thus one primer

-b) The known sequence is attached to the required region of amplification and then further used as second priming site
+b) The known sequence is attached to the required region of amplification and then further used as a second priming site

 c) Fragment the sample DNA and ligate it to known sequence